jovany-wang/metable/rfcs/000-sql-support.md

 ## Background

 The sql is the most used way to interact with table storage system.
 Metable needs to support it for user accessing data by command line tool, web page and client.
-Furthermore, we will also introduce 2 extra actions, `subscribe`and `publish` . `subscribe` action use select statement to represent what data do you want and keep fetching snapshot data and increment data until unsubscribe it, while `query` action only fetch snapshot data at the moment. `publish` action will keep sending data to server until closing the client.
+Furthermore, we will also introduce extra action, `subscribe`.
+. `subscribe` keep fetching snapshot data and increment data until unsubscribe it, while `query` action only fetch snapshot data at the moment.

 ## SQL